reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/redis.md

 - [Hashes](#hash) for managing a collection of key-value pairs
 - [Bitfields](#bitfield) for efficient operation on sequences of bits

-Each app version installed on a subreddit is namespaced, which means Redis data is siloed from other subreddits.
+Each installation of an app is uniquely name-spaced, which means Redis data is siloed by subreddit.
 Keep in mind that there won’t be a single source of truth for all installations of your app, since each app installation can only access the data that it has stored in the Redis database.

 ## Limits and Quotas